zmeri/PC-SAFT/README.md

 python setup.py build_ext --inplace
 ```

-More about this process can be found from the [Cython documentation](http://docs.cython.org/en/latest/src/quickstart/build.html).
+Make sure that the Eigen header files are somewhere on your path.
+More about the Cython build process can be found from the [Cython documentation](http://docs.cython.org/en/latest/src/quickstart/build.html).

 The original Python-only code has been removed from the repository.
 If you still want to use the original Python-only functions, go back to an [earlier version](https://github.com/zmeri/PC-SAFT/tree/b43bf568c4dc1907316422d5c3f7b809e9725848) of the repository.
 Note that the Python-only code is no longer maintained, so it may not be as reliable as the Cython code.